Irving

 Mad Magazine, known for its humorous depictions of

-The Worst from Mad No. 4.
+pop culture, published a volume called The Worst from Mad No. 4.
 In it, Mad Magazine had a

 feature called “Sing Along with Mad” in which they parodied songs and